 |Adjustments||Not Seasonally Adjusted|

-The ECB’s monetary policy strategy provides a comprehensive framework within which decisions on the appropriate level of short-term interest rates are taken.
+The monetary policy strategy of the European Central Bank (ECB) provides a comprehensive framework within which decisions on the appropriate level of short-term interest rates are taken.
 It is based on some general principles that aim to ensure a successful conduct of monetary policy.

 The external communication of the strategy reflects the diversified approach to monetary policy that the ECB has adopted for its internal decision-making.

 The first element of the ECB’s strategy is a quantitative definition of price stability.
 The ECB’s Governing Council has defined price stability as a year-on-year increase in the Harmonised Index of Consumer Prices (HICP) for the euro area of below 2%.

 Price stability is to be maintained over the medium term.

 The Governing Council has clarified that, in the pursuit of price stability, it aims to maintain inflation rates below, but close to, 2% over the medium term.

 To maintain price stability is the primary objective of the Eurosystem and of the single monetary policy for which it is responsible.
 This is laid down in the Treaty on the Functioning of the European Union, Article 127 (1).

 "Without prejudice to the objective of price stability", the Eurosystem shall also "support the general economic policies in the Union with a view to contributing to the achievement of the objectives of the Union".
 These include inter alia "full employment" and "balanced economic growth".